sofijasof/CreativeCodingLabWS24/README.md

 Dear diary, I missed to push this on time.
 On Tuesday i had my doctors appointment were I had had an anesthesia so sadly my brain was very foggy.
 I watched Youtube tutorials and prepared by making a custom pixel brush for Procreate.

+23th of January
+As always I am a nightowl - today I have finished drawing all the art for the project: including, background, something for the homescreen, sprites for my character.
+All is left to do is to change the art that I reused from class with my own.
+And also see tomorrow in class, if theres any last minute changes.. tomorrow is the last day (before presentation)... :)